Getting People To Work Together

 We need to work together effectively to achieve our company goals.
 The way we’ve worked together in the past has made achieving company goals a challenge.
 As a company, we’re adopting Scrum to serve our customers better, and save everyone time and our company resources.
 Scrum will group us into teams with the right skills to deliver value to our customers.
 Scrum will eliminate unproductive meetings while optimizing the way we collaborate.
 Scrum will clarify how we define, do, prioritize and approve work.
 Scrum will help us agree on guidelines eliminating distractions and roadblocks to our individual and collective contributions.

 When Asked – What Is The Scrum Framework?

 Scrum’s framework consists of 4 components; roles, events, artifacts, and rules.
-Roles define the specific functions for each member of our company.
-Events define the rhythms in which we’ll meet as a company, business units and working teams.
+Roles define the specific functions of each member of our company.
+Events define the rhythms in which we’ll meet as a company, business units, and working teams.
 Artifacts define and organize the work to be done with rules helping everyone contribute with consistency.
-These 4 components work in unison to facilitate effective collaboration between teams both large and small, in specific business units as well as company wide.
+These 4 components work in unison to facilitate effective collaboration between teams both large and small, in specific business units as well as company-wide.

 When Asked – How Will I Personally Benefit From Scrum?